 This programme closed to applications on 31 January 2013.
-Demand for funding is high; we have received 132 applications from across the UK.
 If you have a query about the Skills for the Future programme that is not answered by the information given below, please email email@example.com.

-Skills for the Future funds work-based training in a wide range of skills that are needed to look after buildings, landscapes, habitats, species, and museum and archive collections, as well as equipping people to lead education and outreach programmes, manage volunteers and use new technology.
+Skills for the Future funds work-based training in a wide range of skills that are needed to look after buildings, landscapes, habitats, species, and museum and archive collections, as well as equipping people to lead education and outreach programmes, manage volunteers and utilise digital technologies.
 We give grants to organisations that can demonstrate a skills shortage and are able to plan and develop a new training programme and to recruit, train and pay trainees new to the sector.
-You can apply for a grant from £100,000 to £1million.

 - increase the range and quality of work-based training to develop skills in the heritage sector

 - meet identified skills shortages in the heritage sector

 - increase the capacity of the sector to deliver training and share good practice

 - increase the diversity of the heritage workforce.

 The Skills for the Future initiative will achieve outcomes for heritage, people and communities.
 Individual projects needs to contribute towards the three outcomes listed below.

 Outcomes for people